newrelic/newrelic-python-agent/PROCESS.md

    @channel The process to unpublish agent version A.B.C.D is starting.
    ```

+1. Remove all content from the [release notes](https://docs.newrelic.com/docs/release-notes/agent-release-notes/python-release-notes) and republish them.

 1. Notify the #documentation channel hero and ask them to unpublish the [release notes](https://docs.newrelic.com/docs/release-notes/agent-release-notes/python-release-notes)

 1. Update the ``python_agent_version`` configuration to ``A.B.C.D`` in APM [systems configuration page](https://rpm-admin.newrelic.com/admin/system_configurations) to point to the previous agent version.